mongodb-labs/mongo-recsys/README.txt

 Specifications
 ==============
 The application is a Java webserver using Apache Tomcat v7.0.
+Skeleton CSS is used for styling.